Fear of the Dead – Necrophobia

-The symptoms of the Fear of the Dead are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of the Dead have much in common with other fears and phobias and may include:

 - Panic attacks